Skip to content

 const result = await client.listEngines({ state: EngineState.PROVISIONED });

-You can get a list of engines for a set of states as well.
-You can do this using code similar to the following:
+You can also get a list of engines for a set of states:

 import { EngineState } from '@relationalai/rai-sdk-javascript';